kellymoran76/naturalQ/README.md

 - **Play** — typed-answer gameplay with countdown timer, progress chips, hints, prev/skip navigation
 - **Results** — per-question breakdown with your answers vs. the correct ones

-## Running it

-It's a static site — three files, no build step, no dependencies.

-**Locally:** just open `index.html` in any browser.
-(Drag it onto a browser window, or double-click it.)

-**Hosting for your team (free):**

-- **Netlify** — drag the whole folder onto https://app.netlify.com/drop.
-Instant URL.
-- **GitHub Pages** — push these files to a repo, enable Pages in Settings → Pages.
-- **Cloudflare Pages / Vercel** — point them at the repo, no build command needed.

-Because everything is client-side, each person's quizzes live in their own browser.
-If you want quizzes shared across the whole team automatically, that's the point where you'd add a small backend — happy to help with that later.

 ## Import formats

 ### JSON